Apparently, the mayor of San Francisco has done something amazing prior to a television interview.

 He heads up the hurricane forecast team out there.

-And uh, you know, the you know, he had to revise his predictions downward two or three times last hurricane season.
+And, you know, he had to revise his predictions downward two or three times last hurricane season.

-But after Hurricane Katrina, remember Hurricane Katrina was said by the global warming advocates to be so strong and so bad and so unprecedented because ocean temperatures were rising.
+But after Hurricane Katrina, remember, Hurricane Katrina was said by the global warming advocates to be so strong and so bad and so unprecedented because ocean temperatures were rising.

-Well, lo and behold, here comes little El Nino, whips the tops off of these hurricanes before they can get going.
+Well, lo and behold, here comes little El Niño, whips the tops off of these hurricanes before they can get going.

-Ocean sea surface Temperatures are rising.
+Ocean sea surface temperatures are rising.

 Now, your question about how can I make these predictions?

-Uh it's not about that, man.
+It's not about that, man.

-Like I mentioned at the top of the program today, the day Gore testified on Capitol Hill about global warming.
+Like I mentioned at the top of the program today, the day Gore testified on Capitol Hill about global warming, it was so cold in Anchorage, Alaska, where it's always cold in the winter.

-It was so cold the fire hydrants froze.
+It was so cold, the fire hydrants froze.

 So what was their reaction?